ESTABLISHING CAPACITY FOR PATHOGEN GENOMICS WORKSHOP

 Harris Onywera, Africa CDC Insitute of Pathogen Genomics, Ethiopia

-Jorge Batista da Rocha, Wellcome Connecting Science, United Kingdom
+Jorge Batista da Rocha, Wellcome Connecting Science, United

 Leigh Jackson, University of Exeter, United Kingdom